LostGeorge/SmarterCache/README.md

 very large or very small maximum cache sizes, it could be better to make the normalization constant repsectively smaller or greater than the maximum.

-Now finally, to actually run SmarterCache, go to the [Smartercache](Smartercache) folder, and do
+Now finally, to actually run SmarterCache, go to the [SmarterCache](SmarterCache) folder, and do
 ```
 python3 run_cache.py [TRACE_NAME] [NORMALIZATION_CONSTANT] [MAXIMUM_CACHE_SIZE]